tlodge/databox-sdk-tutorial/tutorials/visualisations/trump/index.md

         sentiment: score,
     }
 }
 ```

+Note that we put in a console.log;  this will print a debug message to the console window when you come to test; it's a useful way to check what is happening within a function (whereas the debugger node will show you what is returned from the function)

 Finally, there is a bit of a sting in the tail.
 All nodes in the sdk have data 'schemas' which provide nodes with the format of data coming in to, or expected from, their outputs.
 In order to use the data from the dbfunction, the **uibuilder** node will need to know the schema of the message coming in.
 You'll see a final box in the dbfunction called 'output schema', where the details of the format of the output can be added.
 The sdk uses [json schema](http://json-schema.org/) to define messages.
 The messages coming from this node can be described in json-schema as: